Commercial Property Analyzer

 When to share it

-The commercial calculator is useful when an owner, broker, or buyer is comparing a conventional sale with seller-carry terms.
+The commercial property analyzer is useful when an owner, broker, or buyer is comparing a conventional sale with seller-carry terms.
 It is built for early discussion, not final transaction documents.

 Use it as a deal review tool